anissa218/subgroups_bias_mit/README.md

 ## Introduction

-In this work, we seek to understand whether subgroup definition may contribute to the recently observed failures of bias mitigation methods.
+In this paper, we seek to understand whether subgroup definition may contribute to the recently observed failures of bias mitigation methods.
 We conduct a comprehensive evaluation of state-of-the-art bias mitigation methods across multiple vision and language classification tasks, systematically varying subgroup definitions, including coarse, fine-grained, intersectional, and noisy subgroups.
 Our main conclusion is that **subgroup choice strongly impacts mitigation**, sometimes harming performance more than applying no mitigation at all.
 Overall, we argue that subgroup definition is as important of a step as, e.g., the choice of mitigation method, and requires careful consideration.

 This repo includes:
 - Code to generate biased datasets and different subgroups